yegor256/blog/_drafts/_repo.md

   * **Encapsulation**.
     Each repo encapsulates a single problem, hiding its details from everybody else.
-Thanks to that, the scope, each repo has to deal with, gets smaller.
+Thanks to that, the scope each repo has to deal with gets smaller.
     The smaller the scope, just like in OOP, the easier it is to maintain and modify.
-The easier to mainain, the cheaper is the development.
+The easier to maintain, the cheaper the development.
 I guess Google guys don't really worry about costs.
-To the contrary, they want their salaries to grow.
+On the contrary, they want their salaries to grow.
 A large unmaintainable monolithic repo is a perfect tool to make it happen.